AMS 2025

 RTX’s tech lab.
 Image courtesy of RTX.

 A second project will look to expand the use of 3D printed sand molds and cores, a technology that can revolutionize casting by enabling more intricate designs and faster production.
 Honeywell Aerospace and the Youngstown Business Incubator lead this effort titled “Promoting Adoption of 3D-Printed Sand Molds/Cores.”
-Working alongside Lightspeed Concept, the American Foundry Society, the University of Northern Iowa’s 4.0 Center, The Ohio State University’s Center for Design and Manufacturing Excellence, the project seeks to encourage widespread adoption of this innovative approach.
+Working alongside Lightspeed Concept, the American Foundry Society, the University of Northern Iowa’s 4.0 Center, and The Ohio State University’s Center for Design and Manufacturing Excellence, the project seeks to encourage widespread adoption of this innovative approach.

 Meanwhile, a team led by the University of Arizona’s Investment Casting Institute is developing a techno-economic analysis tool to help manufacturers choose the most efficient and cost-effective metal part manufacturing processes.
 Titled “Techno-Economic Analysis Tool for Metal Part Manufacturing,” the researchers will be collaborating with PADT (Phoenix Analysis & Design Technologies) and 3Degrees to simplify decision-making and optimize production strategies.